justinnk/text-to-crn/README.md

 ### Other Requirements

 - A Huggingface Account
-  - Access to the gated repository of [Mistral 7B v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)
+  - Access to the gated repositories of [Mistral 7B v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) and [Llama Instruct 8B v3.1](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
-    - when logged in, this can be achieved by just clicking the button at the top of the page
+    - when logged in, this can be achieved by just clicking the buttons at the top of the respective page
     - you then need to create an access token [here](https://huggingface.co/settings/tokens)
     - this needs to be provided to the reproduction script
 - For reproduction only: Download our trained Mistral LoRA from the [related Zenodo archive](https://doi.org/10.5281/zenodo.15145040), unzip, and place it in the `loras` folder.